-Annual progress measure Progress towards achievement All teachers are implementing the most effective explicit teaching methods in literacy and numeracy.
-Self-assessment against the School Excellence Framework shows the school currently performing at excelling in the theme of Collaborative Practice and Feedback and excelling in the theme of Explicit teaching.
-School Excellence Framework - move from sustaining and growing to excelling for the following themes in the SEF. • Collaborative practice and feedback • Explicit teaching Student assessment data is regularly used school-wide to identify student achievements and progress, in order to reflect on teaching effectiveness and inform future school directions.
-Self-assessment against the School Excellence Framework shows the school currently performing at sustaining and growing in the theme of Data use in teaching and sustaining and growing in the theme of Feedback.
-School Excellence Framework - move from sustaining and growing to excelling for the following themes in the SEF.
-Banks Public School 4571 (2022) Printed on: 6 April, 2023
+Annual progress measure Progress towards achievement All teachers are implementing the most effective explicit teaching methods in literacy and numeracy. • Self-assessment against the School Excellence Framework shows the school currently performing at sustaining and growing in the theme of Collaborative Practice and Feedback and sustaining and growing in the theme of Explicit teaching.
+School Excellence Framework - move from sustaining and growing to excelling for the following themes in the SEF. • Collaborative practice and feedback • Explicit teaching Student assessment data is regularly used school-wide to identify student achievements and progress, in order to reflect on teaching effectiveness and inform future school directions. • Self-assessment against the School Excellence Framework shows the school currently performing at excelling in the theme of Data use in teaching and sustaining and growing in the theme of Feedback.
+School Excellence Framework - move from sustaining and growing to excelling for the following themes in the SEF. • Data use in teaching • Feedback